Property Donations Make Great Gifts

 Ways to Use Property as a Donation

 A gift in your will or living trust.
-You can leave a legacy at Colorado State University by donating property to us through your will or living trust and receive a federal estate tax charitable deduction.
+You can leave a legacy at Colorado State University by donating property to us through your will or living trust.

 A memorial or tribute gift.
 If you have a friend or family member whose life has been touched by CSU, consider making a gift to us in his or her name.